 Crustardes (chicken, pigeon, pheasant and dried fruit pie)

-Hasteletes (fig, dates, raisin and almond threaded on a skewer, in a saffron batter, roasted)
+Hasteletes (fig, dates, raisin and almond threaded on a skewer, in a saffron

 Bursews: Pork-and-egg spiced meatballs.
 Battered.
 I can't remember if they contained saffron, but the odds are in favour that they did.